danfinlay/geddy-smilegrate/README.md

 Smilegrate is a simple command line utility for running migrations in Geddy.js.

 It's used for simple migrations, like adding or removing a single column from a table.
-Such a migration might be performed to add a table like so:
+Such a migration might be performed to add a "name" string to the user table like so:

 ```
 $ smilegrate add user string name
 ```

-To add a row "name" of type "string" to the table "user".
 Or, to remove the same row:

 ```
 $ smilegrate remove user string name